Guide: traveling between Norway and Ukraine

 - Minors travelling together with their parents, if the parents are exempt from travel restrictions because they have a COVID-19 certificate.

 - Minors travelling to Norway together with their parents, if the parents are exempt from travel restrictions on grounds other than a COVID-19 certificate.

-Being fully vaccinated is therefore in most cases the only option at the moment (although other exemptions do exist), for people living in Ukraine – who are eager to travel to Norway – for instance on a business trip.
+Being fully vaccinated is therefore in most cases the only option at the moment (although other exemptions do exist), for people living in Ukraine – who are eager to travel to Norway – for instance on a business trip without having to quarantine up to 10 days.
 As stated on the website of the Norwegian Government, “Vaccination is the way out of the pandemic, and the second dose offers good protection against serious illness and infection”.